govhealth/PostpartumTOC/input/pagecontent/profiles-extensions.md

       <tr>
          <td><a href="StructureDefinition-mh-toc-diagnosticreport-imaging.html">Diagnostic Imaging Report</a></td>
          <td>
-            This profile sets minimum expectations for the DiagnosticReport resource for querying imaging reports related to a pregnancy episode of care.
-            It is derived from the US Core Diagnostic Report for Report and Note Exchange Profile and adds constraints, terminology, and bindings for standardized representation of imaging within diagnostic imaging reports.
+            The MH TOC Diagnostic Imaging Report Profile is derived from the US Core Diagnostic Report for Report and Note Exchange Profile.
+A diagnostic imaging report is the interpreted result of a test that results in visual images requiring interpretation by a credentialed professional.
+This may include both structured and unstructured (narrative) components.
          </td>
       </tr>
    </tbody>